sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/transformations/sql.md

 ```

 You can also use the `execute_sql` method to run select queries.
 The data is returned as a list of rows, with the elements of a row
 corresponding to selected columns.
-A more convenient way to extract data is to use dlt datasets.
+A more convenient way to extract data is to use data_load_tool datasets.

 ```py
 try: